Is erysipelas treatable? How to treat erysipelas at home

 How to treat erysipelas of the leg - treatment methods

-Methods are applied at home.
+The methods are used at home.

 Erysipelas - treatment at home

-At home, you can use tinctures:
+At home you can use tinctures:

-eucalyptus; chaga; valerian.
+eucalyptus; chagi; valerian.

-spray chalk on the red area of \u200b\u200bthe skin that is suffering from an infection; tie with red cloth; do not remove the bandage during the day.
+spray chalk on the red area of the skin suffering from infection; tie with red cloth; Do not remove the bandage during the day.

-Folk recipes for erysipelas
+Traditional recipes for erysipelas

 Treatment of erysipelas of the leg with folk remedies should be done at the initial stage of the disease, when there is no need to take antibacterial drugs.

-How to treat erysipelas - pharmacy products
+How to treat erysipelas - pharmaceuticals

 Tetracycline; Penicillin; Erythromycin; Oleandomycin; Olethetrin; Bicillin-5.

-Re-inflammation can be treated with pills:
+Repeated inflammation can be treated with tablets:

 Methicillin; Tseporin; Ampicillin; Oxacillin.